jameshyojaelee/scPerturb-CMap/README.md

 # scPerturb-CMap

-_From single-cell disease signatures to ranked drug repurposing hypotheses—within hours._
+_From single-cell disease signatures to ranked drug repurposing hypotheses within hours._

 The Broad Connectivity Map (LINCS L1000) captures millions of empirically measured drug responses. scPerturb-CMap is the bridge that lets single-cell researchers mine that atlas without rebuilding perturbation screens from scratch.
 Starting with a troublesome or rare cell population (e.g., EMT-like tumor cells, IFN-high macrophages, exhausted T cells), you derive a gene signature and immediately query the L1000 treasury for compounds proven to push cells in the opposite direction.
 In place of months-long screening campaigns, you generate ordered, testable drug hypotheses the same day—complete with effect sizes, z-scores, p-values, QC stats, and mechanism-of-action enrichments.

-Under the hood, scPerturb-CMap blends a fast statistical baseline with a learned DualEncoder metric model trained on known inversion pairs.
+scPerturb-CMap blends a fast statistical baseline with a learned DualEncoder metric model trained on known inversion pairs.
 This machine learning component learns embeddings for targets and perturbations and is blended with the baseline at inference to sharpen ranking accuracy.

 Why use scPerturb-CMap:
 1. **Targets the “undruggable.”** Rare states no longer disappear in bulk averages; ranking is driven by the exact cluster causing pathology.